raftaar1191/Charitable/readme.txt

 6. Setting up Charitable: The Email settings area.

 == Changelog ==

+= 1.6.16 =
+* NEW: Allow `value_callback` in `admin_form` settings for a field registered with the Campaign Fields API to override the main `value_callback` parameter. [#679](https://github.com/Charitable/Charitable/issues/679)
+* FIX: Prevent credit card validation in donation widget, which prevented it from working in certain specific scenarios. [#680](https://github.com/Charitable/Charitable/issues/680)

 = 1.6.15 =
 * NEW: Added Colombian Peso as currency. [#676](https://github.com/Charitable/Charitable/issues/676)